handsontable/handsontable/docs/content/guides/rows/row-sorting.md

       headerAction: false,
       // sort empty cells, too
       sortEmptyCells: true,
-      // hide the sort order indicator in the column header
+      // disable the sort order icon that appears next to the column name
       indicator: false,

       // at initialization, sort rows by column 1, in descending order